What I help with

 Not all distress looks dramatic.
 Sometimes the system protects itself by reducing contact, energy, feeling, or responsiveness.

 You may still be working, caring for others, or appearing composed, while internally feeling depleted, foggy, numb, or close to collapse.
-You may feel as if you are “offline”, going through the motions, or not fully present.

 This may include: